Marie of Brienne

 Marie of Brienne (c.
 1224–1275) was Latin Empress as the wife of Baldwin II of Courtenay.
 She served as regent during the absence of Baldwin II twice: in 1237–1239, and in 1243–1257.

 Family

-She was a daughter of John of Brienne and his third wife Berenguela of Leon.
+Marie of Brienne was a daughter of John of Brienne and his third wife Berenguela of Leon.
 Marie was a younger, paternal half-sister of Isabella II of Jerusalem.
 She was also a sister of Alphonso of Brienne.

 Marriage

 On 19 April 1229, Marie was betrothed to Baldwin II, junior co-ruler of her father as Emperor of the Latin Empire.
 The marriage was intended to establish a dynastic alliance between the two co-rulers.
 Marie was at most five years old at the time of her betrothal, her parents having married in 1224.

 Their marriage took place in 1234.
 The bride was about ten years old, the groom seventeen.
 Their marriage was recorded in the chronicle of Alberic of Trois-Fontaines.
 By her marriage, Marie became the junior co-empress of the Latin Empire, the senior one being her mother.